sowndarya22/kubernetes-examples/vault_audit/README.md

-# Vault Auditing to stdout
+# Vault Audit Logs to stdout

 This example shows how to output [Vault's](https://vaultproject.io) audit log to stdout in Kubernetes.
 Technically it's a Docker problem, but Kubernetes is a popular and useful platform to demonstrate the solution on.